Scuttled Ford plant has Mexico fearing more under Trump

 “Ford’s decision is indicative of what awaits the economies of both countries,” the daily La Jornada said.
 “For ours a severe decrease in investment from our neighboring country, and for the U.S. a notable increase in their production costs.”

-Hope said more decisions like Ford’s are likely for the future.
+Hope said more decisions like Ford’s are likely to come.
 And while the loss of a single planned plant probably does not fundamentally change the U.S.-Mexico economic relationship, “it certainly shows that the idea that the status quo was entrenched was false.”

 “This should put us on notice that when he says that he wants to renegotiate NAFTA, he means it,” Hope said.